Codemon72/Spickzettel/SQL.md

 )
 GROUP BY name DESC;

--- something with JOIN
+-- same task with JOIN
--- show all courses and the names of their teachers SELECT teachers.name, courses.name
-FROM teachers
-JOIN courses ON teachers.teacher_id = courses.teacher_id;

 -- all Clemens' teachers with JOIN
 SELECT teachers.name
 FROM teachers